Back to Inovelli Guides

 Confirm model and integration path

-Identify exact Inovelli series and ensure your hub uses the recommended driver/integration.
+Identify exact Inovelli series and make sure your hub uses the recommended driver/integration.
 Scene payload behavior differs by stack, and basic load control can work while scene events remain unavailable if integration mapping is wrong.

 2